-vanced treatment processes at the Buckman Direct Diversion (BDD) Treatment facility, the oocyst is resistant to chemical disinfectants like chlorine.
+Cryptosporidium is a protozoan parasite that is common in surface waters.
+The oocyst is the transmission stage of the organism.
+Cryptosporidium is introduced into our source waters via wild animal populations.
+Although the organism is readily removed by the conventional treatment process utilized at the Canyon Road Water Treatment facility and advanced treatment processes at the Buckman Direct Diversion (BDD) Treatment facility, the oocyst is resistant to chemical disinfectants like chlorine.
 Therefore, the primary reason to test for cryptosporidium is to determine if additional treatment is required.
 Ingestion of cryptosporidium may cause cryptosporidiosis, an abdominal infection.

-In April 2007 the City began a two-year study to determine the average cryptosporidium concentration in source water entering the Canyon Road Water Treatment facility.
+In April 2007 the City began a two-year study to determine the average Cryptosporidium concentration in source water entering the Canyon Road Water Treatment facility.
 The sampling portion of the study was completed in March of 2009.
-The study is part of the requirements contained in the 2006 USEPA Long-Term Enhanced Surface Water Treatment Rule.
+The study was part of the requirements contained in the 2006 USEPA Long-Term Enhanced Surface Water Treatment Rule.
 Cryptosporidium was detected in a single untreated sample in each of the following months: December of 2007, September 2008 and October 2008.
-The highest 12-month consecutive mean for this study was 0.018 oocysts/L. Since the concentration is <0.075 oocysts/L, no additional treatment at the Canyon Road Water Treatment Facility was necessary.
-The City began a second round of sampling, one sample a month, starting in October 2015 and scheduled to end in September 2017.
-No cryptosporidium oocysts have been detected since monitoring began in October 2015 (through December 2016).
-As with cryptosporidium oocysts, no giardia lamblia cysts have been detected in the same time period.
+The highest 12-month consecutive mean for this study was 0.018 oocysts/L. Since the concentration is <0.075 oocvsts/L. no additional treatment at the Canyon Road Water Treatment Facility was necessary.
+The City began a second round of sampling, one sample a month, starting in October 2015 and completed in September 2017.
+No Cryptosporidium oocysts were detected during the second round of sampling during the October 2015 to September 2017 period, and consequently no additional treatment at the Canyon Road Water Treatment Facility is necessary.